jtdaugherty/brick/README.md

  * Border-drawing widgets (put borders around or in between things)
  * Generic scrollable viewports
  * Extensible widget-building API
+ * (And many more general-purpose layout control combinators)

 In addition, some of `brick`'s more powerful features may not be obvious right away: